FISCO-BCOS/FISCO-BCOS-DOC/3.x/zh_CN/docs/develop/console/console_commands.md

 * mkdir                                     Create dir in given path.
 * newAccount                                Create account
 * pwd                                       Show absolute path of working directory name
-* queryCNS                                  Query CNS information by contract name and contract version
-* registerCNS                               RegisterCNS information for the given contract
 * removeNode                                Remove a node
 * switch([s])                               Switch to a specific group by name
 * setConsensusWeight                        Set consensus weight for the specified node